unicode-org/icu4x/CONTRIBUTING.md

 When the PR author creates a new PR, they should consider three sources of reviewers and informed stakeholders:

 * Owners and peers of the component they work with
-* People involved in the preceeding conversation
+* People involved in the preceding conversation
 * Recognized experts in the domain the PR operates in

 The goal of the PR author is to find the subset of stakeholders that represent those three groups well.
-Depending on the scope and priority of the PR, the reviewers group size can be adjusted, with small PRs being sufficent for review by just one stakeholder, and larger PRs, or first-of-a-kind using a larger pool of reviewers.
+Depending on the scope and priority of the PR, the reviewers group size can be adjusted, with small PRs being sufficient for review by just one stakeholder, and larger PRs, or first-of-a-kind using a larger pool of reviewers.

 ### PR author and reviewers workflow